coryvisi/serverless-pdf-chat/docs/using_sql.md

 * The most basic form is a `select * from cleanse_table` SQL statement, which will create a copy of the Cleanse bucket table specified and write it to the Consume bucket.

 * Queries should be written to pull all data in tables, not just the most recent partition (unless that is the desired view).
 This is because the entire Consume bucket table is rewritten each time the workflow runs.
-If this implementation creates performance issues for the workflow, you can modify the behavior on [line 190 of the `etl_cleanse_to_consume.py` script](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_cleanse_to_consume.py#L198) by commenting out the table deletion as follows:
+If this implementation creates performance issues for the workflow, you can modify the behavior on [line 198 of the `etl_cleanse_to_consume.py` script](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_cleanse_to_consume.py#L198) by commenting out the table deletion as follows:

     ```python
     # glueContext.purge_s3_path(storage_location, options={ 'retentionPeriod': 0 })
     ```

 * There is no limitation to the databases and tables that can be referenced and joined in your Spark SQL query.
-Any table in the AWS Glue Data Catalog is available.
+Any table in the Data Catalog is available.

 * If no Spark SQL file exists, there will be no error in the workflow.
 The Spark SQL file is optional; without it, **no table will be created in the Consume bucket**.
 It is often useful to skip this file initially to facilitate iteratively building a data workflow.